RayAndrade/TheRayCode/CPP/Structural/Decorator/Example/script/page03.md

 ```
 ConcreteComponent
 ```

-header file
+Which will be a Concrete implementation of Component.

+include the **Component** and the IO stream
 ```
 #include "Component.h"
 #include <iostream>
 ```
-create
+create the class
 ```
 class ConcreteComponent {  };
 ```
-extend with
+and extend it with
 ```
  : public Component
 ```